hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 This blog post shows you how to create a general-purpose kubeconfig file using a service account.
 This kubeconfig file is not tied to any specific user.
 It is bound with a list of permissions carefully chosen for your need to access the Kubernetes cluster.
 The created kubeconfig file works permanently with both the downloaded kubectl binary from HPE GreenLake for Containers dashboard and the standard one installed from the official Kubernetes site.
 This allows you to use it in any Kubernetes client scripts, esp., in your Kubernetes *CI/CD* pipeline.

 It should be noted that the token in a service account does not expire and is valid as long as the service account exists.
 You should consider to generate a new kubeconfig file by creating a new service account and then revoke access to the old service account.
 As one best practice for security, you should do this as often as you can.
 This is extremely important when you use the kubeconfig file to access the Kubernetes cluster from outside the cluster.
+You can refer to the [Kubernetes RBAC Good Practices](https://kubernetes.io/docs/concepts/security/rbac-good-practices/) to understand the risks using RBAC and the general good practices to reduce the risk.

+Please check the [HPE GreenLake Central User Guide](https://support.hpe.com/hpesc/public/docDisplay?docId=a00092451en_us&page=HPE-GreenLake-for-containers.html) for more details about the HPE GreenLake for Containers.